 How All of This Affects You

-In the simplest sense, when inflation is high, mortgage rates are also high.
+In the simplest sense, when inflation is high, are also high.
 But, if the Fed succeeds in bringing down inflation, it could ultimately lead to lower mortgage rates, making it more affordable for you to buy a home.

 "With the backdrop of easing inflation pressures, we should see more consistent declines in mortgage rates as the year progresses, particularly if the economy and labor market slow noticeably."